Yurockkk/mws-restaurant-stage-1/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 2
+## Project Overview: Stage 3

-In **Stage Two** of the **Restaurant Reviews** projects, we are using asynchronous JavaScript to request JSON data from the API server, store data received from the server in an offline database using IndexedDB, which will create an app shell architecture.
+In **Stage Three** of the **Restaurant Reviews** projects, we are using asynchronous JavaScript to request JSON data from the API server, store data received from the server in an offline database using IndexedDB, which will create an app shell architecture.
 Finally, we are optimizing the app to meet performance benchmarks, which you’ll test using Lighthouse

 ### What do I do from here?